Blatnice pod Svatým Antonínkem: Sights

 The wine is produced in traditional vineyard buildings of folk architecture – búdy, which are above-ground cellars and presses.
-The oldest were built at the end of the 16th or at the beginning of the 17th century.
+The oldest were built at the end of the 16th and at the beginning of the 17th century.
 The area with búdy is protected as a village monument zone.

 In the village centre is the Church of Saint Andrew.
 The current building was built in 1714–1717, when it replaced an older church from 1480.
-The prismatic tower contains a renaissance core from the original church.
+The prismatic tower contains a Renaissance core from the original church.

-The Antonínský hill above the village with the small Chapel of Saint Anthony of Padua is the main pilgrimage site in Moravian Slovakia.
+The hill Antonínský kopec above the village with the small Chapel of Saint Anthony of Padua is the main pilgrimage site in Moravian Slovakia.
 The chapel was built in 1688 and contains two murals painted by Jano Köhler.
-Part of the pilgrimage complex are the Stations of the Cross.
+A part of the pilgrimage complex are the Stations of the Cross.